In this portal you will find information on available training for field researchers.

 sun rising over the trees

-REI hosts NOLS WFA courses over the weekends at the Santa Barbara Botanic Garden.
+REI hosts NOLS WFA courses over the weekends.
 Check REI's website for space.

 Course costs is from $350; EHS Field Research Safety will pay 70% of the course cost.*